TempleEight/temple-docs/TempleEight/docs/arch/service.md

  - `util` - houses miscellaneous utility functions

 ## The `main` Package
 This package, as you would expect, does most of the heavy lifting.
-In our example, it includes the following files:
+In our example, it includes the following files at the service root directory:
 ```
 ├── example-service.go
 ├── hook.go